eigerco/polka-storage/pallets/storage-provider/PROOF-OF-STORAGE.md

 Each storage provider is allocated a 24-hour [proving period](./DESIGN.md#constants--terminology) upon creation, divided into 48 non-overlapping half-hour [deadline](./DESIGN.md#constants--terminology)s.
 Each sector is assigned to a specific [deadline](./DESIGN.md#constants--terminology) when proven to the chain and remains assigned to that [deadline](./DESIGN.md#constants--terminology) throughout its lifetime.
 [Sectors](./DESIGN.md#constants--terminology) are proven in partitions, and the set of [sectors](./DESIGN.md#constants--terminology) due at each [deadline](./DESIGN.md#constants--terminology) is recorded in a collection of 48 bitfields.

-- Open: Epoch from which a PoSt Proof for this [deadline](./DESIGN.md#constants--terminology) can be submitted.
+- Open: BlockNumber from which a PoSt Proof for this [deadline](./DESIGN.md#constants--terminology) can be submitted.
-- Close: Epoch after which a PoSt Proof for this [deadline](./DESIGN.md#constants--terminology) will be rejected.
+- Close: BlockNumber after which a PoSt Proof for this [deadline](./DESIGN.md#constants--terminology) will be rejected.
-- FaultCutoff: Epoch after which fault declarations for [sectors](./DESIGN.md#constants--terminology) in the upcoming [deadline](./DESIGN.md#constants--terminology) are rejected.
+- FaultCutoff: BlockNumber after which fault declarations for [sectors](./DESIGN.md#constants--terminology) in the upcoming [deadline](./DESIGN.md#constants--terminology) are rejected.
-- Challenge: Epoch at which the randomness for the challenges is available.
+- Challenge: BlockNumber at which the randomness for the challenges is available.

 ### PoSt Summary